-At this level students must submit in writing the formal complaint to the Office of the Assistant Dean for Student Affairs in the College of Pharmacy (the Grievance Form can be found at the end of this Student Handbook).
+At this level students must submit in writing the formal complaint to the Assistant/Associate Dean for Student Affairs in the College.
 The formal complaint must be filed within ten (10) calendar days after meeting with the chairperson of the respective department or within thirty (30) days of the initial complaint.
 The grievance statement must describe the problem, be accompanied by any relevant data, and include the resolution sought.
 The Dean of Student Affairs has authority to determine if an appropriate chain of command was followed regarding the grievance and can provide guidance to the student on whether the statement filled constitutes a grievable offense.

 The statement must be specific and must be signed by the person submitting the complaint.
 In the case of a group complaint, one person may be designated as a representative for the group.
 The representative may sign for the group provided that all names of the group are attached.
 Students should be aware that the appropriate faculty members or administrators may be consulted and/or included in the process.
-The Assistant/Associate Dean of Student Affairs will notify the Chair of the Grievance Committee, who will convene a meeting to hear the complaint per Grievance Committee policy and procedures.
-The grievance committee must convene within ten (10) calendar days of the complaint submission.
+At this time, the student filing the grievance will select a faculty member to represent their case, and the faculty member being grieved will select a faculty member to represent their case.
+The two respectively selected individuals will then choose an impartial third faculty member.
+The three faculty members will review the case and policy and procedures.
+The three selected individuals must convene within ten (10) calendar days of the complaint submission to the DOSA.
 All Grievance Committee decisions are then forwarded to the Dean for final approval.
 The student has a right to appeal the decision of the Grievance Committee to the Dean.
 The decision of the Dean is final.

-Complaints against staff and administrators should be handled in the following manner:
+Complaints against staff and administrators should be handled in the following manner: Step One

-Step One